A New Confidence Interval for Odds Ratio

 {\bf Keywords} confidence interval, odds ratio

 {\bf AMS Subject Classification} Primary 62F25; Secondary 62P10, 62P20

 {\bf 1.
 Introduction}

-In medical research, we often need to compare two treatments using binary data.
-Three parameters are commonly used: the difference of two proportions (the risk difference), the ratio of two proportions (the relative risk), and the odds ratio.
-The risk difference is an absolute measurement of effect, while the relative risk and the odds ratio are relative measurements for comparing outcomes.
-The odds ratio has a direct relationship with the regression coefficient in logistic regression.
+In many practical sciences such as economy, medicine, sociology etc. dichotomous variate is observed.
+Such variate is to be compared in two independent groups.
+Commonly used is difference of two fractions (the risk difference), the ratio of two proportions (the relative risk) and the odds ratio.
+The relative risk and the odds ratio are relative measurements for comparison of two variates, while the risk difference is an absolute measurement.

 The odds ratio is one of the parameters commonly used in such comparisons, especially in two-arm binomial experiments.
 This indicator was firstly applied by Cornfield (1951).
-The literature devoted to the analysis of odds ratio and its estimators is very rich, see e.g. Encyclopedia of Statistical Sciences Volume 9, pp. 5722-5726 (http://www.mrw.interscience.wiley.com/ess) and the literature therein.
+The literature devoted to the analysis of odds ratio and its estimators is very rich, see e.g. Encyclopedia of Statistical Sciences (2006) Volume 9, pp. 5722-5726 and the literature therein.